Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: The case

 \begin{lemma} There is a convex body $C'\subseteq C$ with centroid in $\Z\times \R^d$ and such that

 \end{lemma}

 \begin{proof} For a set $A$, denote by $z(A)$ the first coordinate of the centroid of $A$.
-In the proof, we assume that $z(C)=0$, and we continuously remove part of the set until the new set $C'$ has $z(C')\leq -1$.
-This guarantees that at some point, the new (true) centroid is at an integral coordinate.
+In this proof, we assume that $z(C)=0$ and we show that it is possible to continuously remove part of the set until the new set $C'$ satisfies $z(C')\leq -1$, which results in a loss of at most an $O(k/d)$-fraction of the original volume.
+This guarantees that, in the general case, the centroid of $C'$ can be placed at the integral coordinate $z(C') = \lfloor z(C)\rfloor \geq z(C)-1$, while losing no more than an $O(k/d)$-fraction of the volume.
 See \Cref{fig:Moving-centroid}.

 Let $C_L$ and $C_R$ be the partition of $C$ into the sets to the left and to the right of $\{0\}\times \R^d$.
 Since $z(C)=0$, we have that

 For $w\geq 0$, define $C^w = C\cap ((-\infty,w]\times \R^d)$ and $C^w_R = C\cap ([0,w]\times\R^d)$.
 We have that